santec-corporation/Santec_IL_STS/README.md

 ## Overview

-The **Santec_IL_STS** is designed to configure and operate the Santec Swept Test System (STS), allowing users to perform Wavelength-Dependent Loss (WDL) characterization of passive optical devices.
+The **Santec_IL_STS** is designed to configure and operate the Santec Swept Test System (STS). <br>
 This tool facilitates the measurement of Insertion Loss (IL) using Santec's TSL and MPM series instruments.

 ---